-IF AND ONLY IF YOU HAVE SUBSCRIBED TO AN eBOOK or wish to take class notes on your computer, YOU MAY BRING YOUR LAPTOP TO CLASS WITH YOU and YOU MUST SIT IN A FRONT ROW AND OPERATE WITH BATTERY ONLY.
+IF AND ONLY IF YOU HAVE SUBSCRIBED TO AN eBOOK or wish to take class notes on your computer, YOU MAY BRING YOUR LAPTOP TO CLASS WITH YOU.
+Students who claim a need to plug their computer to an outlet will be monitored for unacceptable use.
 Anyone using a laptop for any other reason than to look at the text and/or to take class notes will receive an "F" for the ENTIRE course.
 NO CELL PHONES MAY BE USED FOR ANY REASON DURING THE CLASS.
 PUT THEM ON SILENT.
 DO NOT LOOK AT THEM.
 If you do you will be counted absent for the day.
 (Exceptions to the cell phone rule will be on a case-by-case basis, e.g. nurses on call, children in day care, etc.)